wkasdorp/forest-2-domains/README.md

-# Create an Active Directory forest with two domains, and four DCs
+# Create an Active Directory forest with 1 or 2 domains, each with 1 or 2 DCs

 _(update: this is work in progress.
 I am rewriting it to support managed disks)_